-- Keep an additional close eye on your baby’s chest, neck, diaper area, or armpits.
-Your baby is more likely to develop prickly heat in these places because they’re the areas that sometimes produce the foremost sweat.
+- Give special care to your baby’s chest, neck, diaper area, or armpits.
+These are the areas where sweat produces a lot.
+And prickly heat may happen to these areas more than other areas because of heavy sweating.
 Clothing also tends to suit tightly around those parts of their bodies.

-So how are you able to tell baby prickly heat aside from other skin conditions, like eczema or cradle cap?
+So how can you keep the baby warm by keeping them away from other skin conditions, like shivering or cradle cap?
 Eczema willpower normally causes flaking and feel rough to the touch.
 Heat rash, on the opposite hand, causes small bumps or tiny blisters to make on the surface of your baby’s skin.
 Dermatitis also causes red, flaky skin, but this condition can only form on your baby’s head and forehead.

 Heat rashes also are more likely to seem in skin folds, like within the neck or groin.
-The symptoms of warmth rash include: a rash which will appear red tiny pin-sized blisters on an outsized area of the skin hot skin Different types of warmth rash can have slightly different symptoms:
+The symptoms of warmth rash include a rash that will appear red tiny pin-sized blisters on an outsized area of the skin hot skin.
+You will find different symptoms for different types of warmth rash.
+Symptoms are:

-- Miliariacrystallina can now and then look almost like tiny beads of sweat trapped under the skin.
+- Miliariacrystallina can look like small beads of sweat trapped under the skin now and then.
 The blisters don’t look red or inflamed.